rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 The method describes above copies each element after the removed element one place to the left.
 Think about the effectiveness of this method when the List is used as a queue.

 <!-- Tämänkin menetelmän tehokkuuteen -- ja parannusehdotuksiin -- paneudutaan muunmuassa kursseilla Tietorakenteet ja algoritmit sekä Algoritmien suunnittelu ja analyysi. -->
-We will discuss the effectiveness of this method -- and ways to make it more effective -- in the course Tietorakenteet ja algoritmit and Algoritmien suunnittelu ja analyysi.
+We will discuss the effectiveness of this method -- and ways to make it more effective -- in the courses Datastructures and algorithms and Design and analysis of algorithms.

 </text-box>